JIceberg/rust-vmem/docs/paging.md

 ### Copy-on-Write

-A child process and its parent initially point to the same physical pages to avoid costly copying of all the data in the parent's pages to owned pages for the child.
-These pages are read-only.
-On a write from either the parent or the child to a page, the process that performed the write will copy the page and perform a remap.
-The new page will be write enabled but the old page will still be read-only.
-Grandchild and sibling process can also reference the same physical page.
+When we fork from a process, a new child process is constructed.
+We allocate pages for the new process's page directory and page tables and use them to make copies of the parent's.
+This is all done in the `copy` function.

+On a write to the process, we perform our typical checks.
+In the case that the page is not the zero page yet is not writable, it means our page has either been copied or is copied.
+It is not possible to know which, but we can know if it is currently being referenced by many or one processes.
+Our memory has metadata we associate with each `Page` type.
+Recall that a `Page` is a wrapper for a 4096-byte chunk of memory, but we also include metadata for the page in that struct type.
+This metadata keeps track of how many references the page has, which is useful for our copy-on-write implementation.
+In the case where there is only one process referencing the page, the handle is simple.
+What we do is mark the page as writable and then attempt the write again.
+This reattempt is a simulated version of the page fault yielding back to the process which then reattempts the write.

+The case where there _are_ multiple processes referencing this page is more complicated.
+What we're doing here is the actual copy on write--we've written to the page and so we need to change our mapping from the shared page to a newly allocated physical page.
+We copy the contents of the old page into this new page and then modify the corresponding page table entry so the mapping refers to the new page instead of the old shared referenced one.
+We then decrease the number of references to the old page by 1 because we are no longer referring to it in this process and reattempt the write.

 ### Zero-Initialized Data

 All data in physical memory is initialized to 0.
 All initially allocated pages prior to any write refer to a universal zero page in memory which cannot be evicted or modified.
+On any attempt to write to the zero page, a new page is lazily allocated, which is discussed in the next section.

 ### Lazy Page Allocation

 When a process attempts to write to a virtual address that is mapped to the zero page, it allocates a new page and remaps the virtual address to the new physical page.
 This saves on costly allocations to where we only allocate pages for a process when they begin using them.

-### Page Swapping
-There is a maximum amount of RAM that this simulation allocates for physical pages.
-When we run out of physical memory for the pages, some pages will be evicted such that their contents get written to a swap disk and then the page is freed.
-Once it is freed, it gets put back into the free list for whatever process is running to make use of.

-This needs to consider pages that have been written to.
-The dirty flag on a page table entry tells the eviction program that the page needs to be written to the disk, as since it was last there it was modified.
-In the case that the dirty bit is clear, the page replacement algorithm will simply evict the page as its contents are already in the disk.

-Pages with the protected flag enabled cannot be evicted.
-This includes page directories, page tables, and the universal zero page.